hms-dbmi/viv/tutorial/README.md

 $ bioformats2raw LuCa-7color_Scan1.qptiff LuCa-7color_Scan1/ --file_type=zarr
 ```

-`bioformats2raw` created the file directory `LuCa-7color_Scan1/` which contains the "raw" bioformats output.
+`bioformats2raw` creates the file directory `LuCa-7color_Scan1/` which contains the "raw" bioformats output.
 The root directory
 contains a `METADATA.ome.xml` file along with a `data.zarr/` directory containing the zarr
 output.
 This output can be viewed directly with [Avivator] by serving the top-level directory (`LuCa-7color_Scan1/`)
 over HTTP ([see below](#viewing-in-avivator)).